vitessio/website/content/en/docs/14.0/design-docs/vreplication/cutover.md

 # Related persistent Vitess objects

 {{< info >}}
 As the objects or keys noted below are stored in the topo server and cached locally, the processes involved will refresh their topo data throughout the cutover process.
 For example, each tablet on the source and target shards that are involved in a VReplication workflow will refresh their topo data multiple times as the state of things transition during the cutover.
+If we are *not* able to confirm that all tablets involved in a VReplication worfklow are able to refresh their topo data then the cutover command — e.g. `vtctlclient SwitchTraffic` — will cancel the operation and return an error indicating which tablet(s) is unhealthy (including `--dry_run` executions).
 {{< /info >}}

 ## VSchema